De-institutionalisation

 Once a community has been established, it generally moves between

-Action, Maintenance, Self-evaluation and Growth stages until a time
+Action, Maintenance, Self-evaluation, and Growth stages

 comes when